JohnathanMarkSmith/johnathanmarksmith.github.com/resume.md

 - Developed new systems for the New Client Statement group in Microsoft Visual Basic 3.0 for Windows, Borland C/C++ 3.1, Q+E MultiLink/ VB, CodeBasic and ISAM.

 <h2>PUBLICATIONS</h2>

+<h3>SpringSource – This Week in Spring<br>May 2013</h3>

+- Author of the article that was published on how to use Spring's Java Configuration Style.

 <h3>The Java Report – Java To Go<br>FEBRUARY 1998</h3>